Preethi-2306/Function-concepts-in-c/Functions and recursion.md

 //a) void printhi(); - here void means that this function will only performs its definition and it will not return any value
 //b) void printable(int n);- here the function take an table number from n and the function will print the table
 //c) int sum(int a,int b);- were here the int means it will return integer value and performs sum operation on int a&b that is a+b and then return its value
+IMPORTANT -> Return type decides what the function must return.
+->If you don’t want to return anything (use void)
+->If you declare any other type , you MUST return that type.(char,int, float)

 #include <stdio.h>
 Function declration: to tell that the compiler exists